nxglabs/qik-docs/example/content/Default-functions/Default-functions.md

 •	APPActivation is used to activate app add default data in default classes in that app

 •	and insert the userid in extended user class and entry in Activation class of partners app

+•	if the user or admin don't have subscription for the given app then it will return err msg

+•	if the user is admin then the function will be done automaticaly else it will return err msg

+•	if the user is not admin then with other details admin email input will be needed